doublebyte1/keynotes/foss4guk/PITCHME.md

 +++
 ![team](assets/word-image133.png)

+- Take an image of an entire virtual host and launch a new virtual instance from it.

 Note:
-scalability, cloud, automation, Reproduceabiliy, Take an image of an entire virtual host and launch a new virtual instance from it.
+scalability, cloud, automation, Reproduceabiliy

 ---
 ## Hypervisor Based Virtualization